The Sardine Run South Africa

-Oceans Africa is a Sardine Run specialist dive tour and charter company.
-We are based in Cape Town where we we run scuba diving and freediving tours our boat Sea Otter.
-For the 2025 Sardine Run we will be hosting our own groups in the Wildcoast, so please contact us if you’d like to join.
+Oceans Africa is a specialist dive tour and charter company with over 25 years local industy experience.
+For the 2026 Sardine Run we will be hosting our own groups in the Wildcoast, so make sure to contact us directly if you’d like to join us on a tour.

 What is the Sardine Run?